I think I got it off the writer sittin' down by the Rhythm Review

 - In a commercial for Silly String, an adult party is clearly portrayed as boring as classical music plays.
 When they bring in the advertised product, the music turns upbeat as everyone has fun.

 - In this 1988 ad for Battleship, two men are attending an opera with their wives, but ignore it to play the game in the meantime.
 One of the men even shouts out "You sank my battleship!" loud enough for the singers to hear him and stop.

 - In this Hallmark commercial cross-promoting Barbie of Swan Lake, as soon as the dance teacher Miss Hildy leaves, one little girl changes the music from the classical ballet soundtrack to classic 80s hits, and the previously bored students all begin to laugh and dance wildly.

 - In The Secret Life of Pets, Leonard the poodle is seen sitting obediently listening to Vivaldi music while his owner leaves the house; as soon as the door closes he switches the music player to Heavy Metal.
 This was seen in all the trailers.

-- Downplayed in the The Aristocats when at the beginning, high-class Madame Bonfamille and Georges Hautecourt engage in opera dancing, and at the end they end up dancing and enjoying an upbeat jazz band played by cats.
+- Downplayed in The Aristocats when at the beginning, high-class Madame Bonfamille and Georges Hautecourt engage in opera dancing, and at the end, they end up dancing and enjoying an upbeat jazz band played by cats.